 A general concern about the possibility of technology glitches is much harder to address than the specific issue of students not knowing which questions they’re expected to scroll down on.
 Tests can be written to address the specific issue directly and alleviate any confusion.

 George Washington University found that taking time to introduce the software and process to students before they took a test with real stakes made a big difference in addressing their concerns and encouraging their acceptance of computer-based testing.
-Our recent webinar from Dr. Veronica Michaelsen covers their experience and results in more detail.
+This webinar from Dr. Veronica Michaelsen covers their experience and results in more detail.

 When it comes to exam administration, you have to make the best decision for your school, but you don’t want to alienate students in the process.
 If you choose student-friendly exam software and introduce it to your students in a way that wins them over, you can enjoy all the benefits of computer-based testing without all the pushback.